 “This was something that [former Executive Director] Peter Froese really developed,” he says.
 “Peter was able to get a seat at the table and we discovered that we have so much in common and that our goals are so similar with the other partner groups.
 It’s hard for misrepresentations to exist when you have relationships,” he notes.

 As a former classroom teacher Shawn recalls instructing his students in debate and persuading them to talk to the other “side” and figure out in advance what their argument was going to be.

 “There’s not always 100% agreement,” he says of his public school compatriots, “but we all share the goal of wanting to support young people and create safe educational environments.”

 On a personal level, Shawn is especially thrilled to be moving back to Vancouver.
 He started his teaching life at St. Catherine’s Elementary in Langley and his recent move has felt like a homecoming.
-His children are grown (one recently graduated from Thompson Rivers University and the other is currently pursuing a degree there) and his wife, Jillian, is a healthcare consultant who works all over Canada.
+His two children are grown and his son recently graduated from Thompson Rivers University and his daughter is currently pursuing a degree there.

 Shawn has been gratified by a cordial welcome from office staff Magda Hogewoning and Janet Dhanani and was grateful to have mentoring and support from Peter Froese before the former ED departed for China.
 “Peter was exceptional,” Shawn says.
 “He served FISA and BC education so well and shared his time and wisdom with me so willingly.
 I am truly grateful for the support Peter provided as I take on this important role.”